ifknot/RETROLIB/README.md

 ### DOING:
 ---
 - [ ] which is faster on an IBM XT?
+  - [ ] precompute 360 parametric circle values into a handy header file
   - [ ] memory efficient optimised bresenham ?
   - [ ] register efficient and speeed optimised bresenham ?
   - [ ] hline vs vline ?